rwaples/Copenhagen/Files/day1.md

+In this session you will learn how to build a command line in ANGSD to do:
+* post-mapping filtering
+* variant calling
+* allele frequency estimation
+* genotype calling

 **WORKFLOW**:

 BASIC POST-MAPPING DATA > FILTERING

-In this section, we will show how to perform a basic filtering of sites, after the reads have been mapped or aligned.
+In this part, we will show how to perform a basic filtering of sites, after the reads have been mapped or aligned.

 For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen at the University of Copenhagen.
 More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).